opentripplanner/OpenTripPlanner/docs/Migrating-Configuration.md

 consult the [feature](Configuration.md#otp-features), [router](RouterConfiguration.md) or
 [build configuration documentation](BuildConfiguration.md) to find out what the new schema looks like.

+By default, OTP starts up even when unknown configuration parameters have been found.
+This is there to support the style deployment where old config parameters remain in the file for a certain migration period.

+This allows you to roll back the OTP version without the need to roll back the OTP configuration.

+An example: you change the location of the graphs, a critical error occurs afterwards and you need to roll back.
+Any member of the dev-ops team should then be confident that they can roll back without risk - even if the environment changed.

 ### Aborting on invalid configuration

-If you want OTP to abort the startup when encountering invalid configuration, you can add the flag `--configCheck` to your regular OTP CLI commands.
+If you want OTP to abort the startup when encountering unknown configuration parameters, you can add the flag `--configCheck` to your regular OTP CLI commands.

 This should of course be used wisely as it can also accidentally make your production instances refuse to start up.